annisssimo/rock-paper-scissors/README.md

 Declare a function playRound (playerSelection, computerSelection)

-    case ((playerSelection = ‘rock’ and computerSelection = ‘rock’) OR (playerSelection = ‘paper’ and computerSelection = ‘paper’) OR (playerSelection = ‘scissors’ and computerSelection = ‘scissors’)) return a string "noone the winner"
+    case (playerSelection = computerSelection)
+    return a string "no one is the winner"

     case ((playerSelection = ‘rock’ and computerSelection = ‘paper’) OR (playerSelection = ‘paper’ and computerSelection = ‘scissors’) OR (playerSelection = ‘scissors’ and computerSelection = ‘rock’)) return a string "computer is the winner"

-    case ((playerSelection = ‘paper’ and computerSelection = ‘rock’) OR (playerSelection = ‘scissors’ and computerSelection = ‘paper’) OR (playerSelection = ‘rock’ and computerSelection = ‘scissors’)) return a string "player is the winner"
+    default return a string "player is the winner"

 return a string that declares the winner of the round like so: "You Lose!
 Paper beats Rock"